niess/mulder/README.md

 ## Description

-Mulder is a Python package that calculates local variations in the flux of atmospheric muons caused by a local geometry, e.g. a topography depicted by a Digital Elevation Model ([DEM][DEM]).
+Mulder is a Python package that calculates variations in the flux of atmospheric muons caused by a geometry of interest, e.g. a topography depicted by a Digital Elevation Model ([DEM][DEM]).

 The primary component of Mulder is a fluxmeter, which serves as a muons probe.
 The level of detail of fluxmeters is adjustable, ranging from a rapid continuous